Motherhood and Maternity Leave in Sports

 So, if we may be so bold, it’s almost as if female athletes are punished for having the biological ability to have children.
 The reality is that motherhood has a huge impact on an athlete’s career, and, if motherhood can even remotely be a career killer, it’s really no surprise that women remain incredibly under-represented in sports.

 The WNBA is really the only long-term solidified professional sports league for women out of the core four sports (baseball, basketball, hockey, football) in North America.
 In the WNBA’s collective bargaining agreement (CBA), players who get pregnant while under contract receive 50% of their salary and have their medical expenses covered by insurance.
-Not bad, but also not great considering the WNBA’s notoriously low wages.
+Not bad.
+But also not great considering the WNBA’s notoriously low wages.
 The current CBA runs through October 2021.
-For the upcoming new contract, it is expected that the WNBA players’ union will negotiate child care expense coverage as players cannot be expected to take care of their children when they’re flying around the country.
+For the upcoming new contract, it is expected that the WNBA players’ union will negotiate child care expense coverage as players cannot be expected to take care of their children while they’re flying around the country.